agadzinski93/update-cpanel-dns-records/README.md

 # Update CPanel DNS Records
-This script allows you to update many A records in a single DNS Zone in CPanel using the CPanel API.
+This script allows you to update many DNS records in a single DNS Zone in CPanel using the CPanel API.
 This is great to use in a bash script on a remote server with a dynamic IP address.

-As of now, only A records are supported.
+Supported DNS Records: A

+Soon: MX, CNAME, TXT

 This script uses CPanel's endpoint `/DNS/mass_edit_zone` found [here](https://api.docs.cpanel.net/openapi/cpanel/operation/dns-mass_edit_zone/).